 To check rates and availability at several hotels in Jasper, click here.

-If you are looking for a special package at a Jasper hotel for Family Day Weekend, you should take a look at the Fairmont Jasper Park Lodge, where you can find a Family Day Weekend Package which includes accommodation and a full program of “Madagascar” themed family activities, including snorkeling, movies and lots of fun for the kids.
-The Family Day Weekend Package is valid from Feb 15 to Feb 18 2013 with rates starting at $249 per night based on double occupancy of a Fairmont Room, or starting at $359 per night for a minimum 2 night stay for 4 people in a Deluxe Room, subject to availability.
+If you are looking for a special package at a Jasper hotel for Family Day Weekend, you should take a look at the Fairmont Jasper Park Lodge, where you can find a Family Day Weekend Package which includes accommodation and a full program of “Monsters Inc” themed family activities, including parties, movies and lots of fun for the kids.
+The Family Day Weekend Package is valid from Feb 14 to Feb 16 2014 with rates starting at $459 per night based on 4 people in a Deluxe Room for a minimum 2 night stay, subject to availability.

 If you cannot find suitable accommodation in Jasper for Family Day Weekend, you could consider staying at a hotel in Hinton.
 Hinton is approx 75km east of Jasper, which is a reasonable distance to drive for a day’s skiing at Marmot Basin or a visit to downtown Jasper.

 To check availability at hotels in Hinton, click here.

 As Jasper hotels will be very busy for the Family Day holiday, we strongly recommend making reservations as early as possible using the links provided.

 There is no doubt that the Fairmont Jasper Park Lodge is a magical place to be during the Christmas and New Year holidays, in no small part due to the wonderful events taking place at the hotel throughout the holiday period.